naveenchr/SeleniumTDD/README.md

 * Automatic failure reruns
 * Integrated with sonarQube and java code coverage plugin for vulnerability analysis

+Note : Utility class is a work in progress

 # Table of contents
 * [Installation](#installation)
 * [Test Framework Design](#test-framework-design)